Rowan Dean

 Rowan Dean is an Australian advertising executive and conservative commentator.
 After a career as an advertising industry copywriter, Dean was a panellist on early seasons of Gruen, and became a commentator with multiple newspapers and a co-host of conservative Sky News Australia program Outsiders.
 He is currently the editor of Spectator Australia in addition to being a frequent contributor.
 He is a columnist at the Australian Financial Review, has written for The Age, and has appeared on the ABC's panel talk show Q&A.

 Career

 Advertising

-Educated at Canberra Grammar School, Dean moved to England in 1978 and worked in a number of advertising agencies.
+Educated at Canberra Grammar School, Dean moved to Britain in 1978 and worked in a number of advertising agencies.
 He co-wrote the 'Photobooth' commercial for Hamlet Cigars, as well as successfully launching Foster's Lager into the UK market, winning D&AD Awards and both Gold and Silver Cannes Lions.
 Dean returned to Australia in 1988 working in the Australian advertising industry, setting up Rowan Dean Films in 1995 to produce advertisements.